biranchikulesika/truthexa/README.md

 This project was developed as part of a college group project.
 Thanks to my teammates for their contributions during the project.

 ---

-# 📜 License

-This project is developed for **educational, research, and learning purposes**.

----

-## ⭐ Support

-If you found this project useful, consider giving it a **⭐ Star** on GitHub.
-Your support is greatly appreciated!